 During this same timeframe, we observed an indication of DNS redirect activity on infrastructure used by these same operators.
 The domains observed in redirect activity primarily contained subdomains referencing an association with their organizational email servers further implying an interest in user credential harvesting.

-Palo Alto Networks customers are protected from this threat.
-Our threat prevention platform with Wildfire detects activity associated with these threat groups while simultaneously updating the ‘malware’ category within the PAN-DB URL filtering solution for malicious and/or compromised domains that have been identified.
+Palo Alto Networks Next-Generation Firewall customers are protected from this threat.
+Our Threat Prevention Platform with WildFire detects activity associated with these threat groups while simultaneously updating the ‘malware’ category within the URL filtering for malicious and/or compromised domains that have been identified.
 AutoFocus customers can continue to track xHunt Campaign activity by using the xHunt tag.

 During open-source research of the xHunt Campaign, we identified a website belonging to a government organization in Kuwait referencing an image hosted on Hisoka associated command and control (C2) infrastructure.
 Beginning in May 2019, the image referenced the domain microsofte-update[.]com but changed to learn-service[.]com in December 2019.
 As of January 2020, this image is no longer referenced on the webpage.